Misery Business: Concept

 Williams joked on Twitter on May 27, 2013, that it was about London's Heathrow Airport.
 In May 2020, she finally revealed that it was about bandmate Josh Farro.
 She told Vulture, "When I was 13 or 14 and I had a crush on Josh, he didn't like me back.
 He would go hang out with his girlfriend, who I wrote 'Misery Business' about because I was a dick."

 Composition

-Sheet music for the song shows common time with a moderate tempo of 86 beats per minute, in the key of F minor.
+"Misery Business" has been described as pop-punk, emo, and alternative rock.
+Sheet music shows common time with a moderate tempo of 86 beats per minute, in the key of F minor.
 Hayley Williams' vocal range spans two octaves from F_{3} to E♭_{5}.

 Controversy

 On September 7, 2018, Williams announced during a concert that the band will play the song "for the last time for a really long time", due to the lyric "Once a whore you’re nothing more, I’m sorry, that’ll never change", from the second verse that was deemed sexist and anti-feminist.
 Williams did not sing the song again until the 2022 Coachella Festival, when she performed an acoustic version with Billie Eilish.
 The song returned to Paramore's setlist during the band's Fall 2022 Tour.
 Williams no longer sings the line where she refers to the girl as a "whore" in the second verse of this song because of both the controversy it had produced and Williams since evolving in her views.
 Speaking on the controversial line, she said,What I couldn't have known at the time was that I was feeding into a lie that I'd bought into, just like so many other teenagers—and many adults—before me.